ahuffman/ansible-k8s-master/README.md

 If the kubernetes master will also be a cluster member (node/minion), you will want to make use of the [`k8s-node`](https://galaxy.ansible.com/ahuffman/k8s-node/) role.

-If you have problems connecting your nodes to your newly deployed kubernetes master, or Cockpit on the master, ensure that you have the appropriate firewall ports opened for all related services.
-You may want to consider making use of an Ansible role to manage the firewall ports as required.

 ## Role Variables